 The Remove Spots tool can be used for removing very small parts of the image that are considered a scanning error, dust particle or anything else that should not be present in the data.
 Note that doing so can dramatically alter the resulting statistical parameters of the surface, so be sure not to remove things that are really present on the surface.

 While using this tool you can pick up position of the spot to magnify its neighbourhood in the tool window.
-Then, in the tool window, select a rectangle around the area that should be removed.
+Then, in the tool window, select a rectangle or ellipse (depending on chosen Shape) around the area that should be removed.
 You can then select one of several interpolation methods for creating data in place of the former “spot”: